-The outlook for the year ahead remains positive.
-The board of directors believes that Monex will enhance its position within the market and will deliver good results to shareholders through continued focus on enhancing the compliance function, opening new business opportunities by expanding further into EU27, building new relationships with clients and strengthening the existing ones, and focusing on achieving operational efficiency with the objective of improving results in 2022.
+Expectations for the next year remain positive.
+The management believes that Monex will improve its position within the market and will deliver good results through a continuous focus on improving the compliance function, opening new business opportunities by expanding in the United Kingdom and the European Union, building new relationships with clients, strengthening existing relationships and maintaining an ongoing focus on achieving greater operating efficiency in order to improve its results in 2023.

-Disclosures and actions due to the COVID-19 pandemic - Monex Europe a) Assessment of level of operational disruption:
+Disclosures and actions due to the COVID-19 pandemic - Monex Europe